Diversity, Equity, & Inclusion

 A report card issued in early 2020 reviewed the progress we made in 2019 towards our goal of becoming a more inclusive and diverse organization that centers equity in all that we do.

 The goals reflect the work we believe is essential to do on DEI.
 We will continue our work to recruit and retain multi-culturally sophisticated employees and to build a stronger culture of inclusion.
 And, we will work to diversify our clients, partners, donors and supporters to ensure that we are serving all communities impacted by environmental issues.

-All Staff, Attorneys, Associate Attorneys, and Board represent data for Jan.
-1, 2019.
-New Hires represent data for calendar year 2018.
-Additional demographic data can be found in the 2018 DEI Report Card.
+All Staff, Attorneys, and Board represent data for Jan.
+1, 2020.
+New Hires represent data for calendar year 2019.
+Additional demographic data can be found in the 2019 DEI Report Card.

 Earthjustice collects demographic data in accordance with the annual reporting requirements from the U.S. Equal Employment Opportunity Commission.